shoelim/shoelim.github.io/_pages/about.md

 We are organizing a biweekly e-seminar to discuss the state-of-the-art of scientific machine learning this year.
 Sign up [here](https://scientific-ml.org/) to stay updated!

+*I am on the academia market looking for a tenure-track position this year*